leehuk/x4-stredux/README.md

 Heavily inspired by the [Mules Supply and Warehouses Extended](https://www.nexusmods.com/x4foundations/mods/416) mod, but for better and worse relying almost entirely on vanilla X4 7.0 trading routines

+## DOWNLOAD

+On the [Releases](https://github.com/leehuk/x4-stredux/releases) page for now.
+Click 'Assets' and grab the latest station_traders_vx.zip

 ## HOW IT WORKS

 * Assign a ships default behaviour to either "Station Trader Inbound" or "Station Trader Outbound"